ReDI-School/nrw-html-and-css/lesson6/index.md

 In this case, our CSS means "all elements with the class `red-text` and all `p` elements should have the style `color: red`."

+## CSS Descendant, Child and General selector

+This section will teach how to match descendant elements by using the CSS Descendant Selector.

+ETA: 10mins

 ## Exercise 2

 Create your own personal biography page!